 6. Imitate straight lines horizontally then vertically

-I have found you first making a line and saying "zoom!" is the most effective way for kids to learn this skill.
+I have found that drawing a line and saying "zoom!" (and then inviting your child to imitate you) is the most effective way for kids to learn this skill.

 7. Imitate a circle, a cross, a square

 After they have mastered the lines, move on to a circle.
-It's okay to start with just circular motions if that is where they are at.
-Then moving onto a circle with a definite end.
-Then a cross.
-A cross is very difficult for some, as it requires the brain to cross midline.
+It's okay to start with just circular motions if that is where they are at, then move onto a circle with a definite end.
+Next you can try a cross: A cross is very difficult for some, as it requires the brain to cross midline.
 If they can do all of those things, go ahead and try a square!

 8. Connect dots

 Have them draw a line from one dot to the next.
 If that's too easy, try multiple dots in a row or draw a picture with dots.
-Connecting dots help to improve visual tracking for pre-reading skills and improves motor planning skills .
+Connecting dots helps to improve visual tracking for pre-reading skills and improves motor planning skills.

 9. Trace straight lines then curvy lines

 You don't need any fancy tracing books to practice this skill.
-Just sit along side them and have them trace atop of your lines.
+Just sit alongside them and have them trace on top of your lines.
 This will improve their visual attention and visual tracking skills.

-10. Practice imitating easier vertical letters such as L, E, F, H, T & I
+10. Practice imitating easier vertical letters such as L, E, F, H, T and I

 11. Practice writing their name

-This can range from either recognizing and saying the letters in their name when pointed to, to imitating the first letter, to writing the whole name—remember to use capitals!
+This can mean recognizing and saying the letters in their name, imitating the first letter of their name or even writing the whole name—remember to use capitals!
 Respect where they are at and don't push them when they're not ready.
-Try using multi-sensory approaches vs using standard pen and paper.
-Examples include writing their name in a sandbox, using playdough to make letters of their name, etc.
+Try using multi-sensory approaches vs using standard pen and paper, for example, writing their name in a sandbox using their fingers, or using playdough to form the letters of their name.